 Gymatic app for Apple Watch

 Gymatic has an option that provides you auto-rep counting, which is definitely very useful.

 When it comes to strength training, users usually fall into two main camps.

 Some like panned regimented training, while others like to freestyle it.

 Gymatic has a large section of followers who belong to the freestyle camp of strength training.

-The exercise auto-detection via Gymatic is great and it provides a lot of data (speed of your reps, the time between reps/sets, total weight moved over the entire gym session, the total amount of time spent resting vs exercising, etc).
+The exercise auto-detection via Gymatic is great.
+It provides a lot of data (speed of your reps, the time between reps/sets, total weight moved over the entire gym session, the total amount of time spent resting vs. exercising, etc.).

-It also gets frequent updates and they are always adding new features and data points.
+It also gets frequent updates, and the app developers are always adding new features and data points.